Sony VAIO Slow?

 - Outdated or failing hardware.

-Is there a universal solution out there to fix?
+Is there a universal solution to fix it?
 Probably not.
 I've heard people say reformatting the system and having a clean reinstall, but that is simply not correct.
 Plus, done incorrectly, you could lose all your precious data.

 What to Do?
 Here Are 10 Speed Tips

 I've sorted out a list of quick fixes (as seen below) — some techniques may work better than others.
-Please use your common sense to selectively try out those you feel might work.
-You don't have to take all of them and it's very unlikely you'll be able to do that.
+Therefore, use your common sense to selectively try out those you feel might work.
+You don't have to take all of them and it's very unlikely you'll be able to do so.

 1. Talk to Sony Support If Your Vaio Is Brand New

-If your Vaio starts to act up when it's brand new, there could be quality issues related to installed hardware or system.
+If your new Vaio starts to act up, there could be quality issues related to installed hardware or system.
 Therefore, I highly recommend you contact Sony support and let them handle the problem for you.
 Possibly they will replace it, saving you time and energy once for all.

-I've had the chance to contact their customer services and they are indeed awesome.
+I've had the chance to contact their customer services and they are incredibly supportive.
 Many fellow Vaio users also have positive feedback on their support (see this Reddit discussion).
-So don’t hold off, go ahead and give them a call (visit this official page for more information).
+So go ahead and give them a call (visit this official page for more support information).

 2. Remove Bundled and Unneeded Programs

 I don't know if it's still the case in your region, but Sony was criticized for their unethical pre-installation policy for its Vaio laptops with some trial or ineffective programs.
-Most likely you'll won't use most of the installed software.
-Removing them for good or preventing from auto-starting up is a good option.
-The same principle goes with other unneeded programs as well.
+Most likely you won't use most of the installed software.
+Removing them for good or preventing them from auto-starting up is recommended.
+Same goes with other unneeded programs.

-To quickly uninstall unwanted programs in batch, I like using CleanMyPC -- a great app that keeps my Vaio hard drive clean automatically.
-One of the features it has is "Complete Uninstall", which not only uninstalls programs, but removes leftovers these programs often leave behind.
+To quickly uninstall those unwanted programs, I like using CleanMyPC -- a great app that can keep your Vaio hard drive clean automatically.
+One super useful feature it has is "Complete Uninstall", which not only supports uninstalling programs in batch, but it also removes leftovers these programs often leave behind.

-Of course, you can also manually get this done by going to Control Panel (or All Apps in Windows 10), find these unused applications and remove them.
+If you are okay with diving into the tech stuff, you can also do this manually by going to Control Panel (or All Apps in Windows 10), find these unused applications and remove them.
 If you are new to computer world, see this guide (Windows 8), or this one (Windows 10) for how to uninstall a program step by step.
-Not only removing these programs helps speed up startup times and prevent potential issues, but it would release a good amount of free disk space which would increase your Vaio performance a little bit.
+Not only removing these programs helps speed up startup times and prevent potential issues, but it would release a good amount of free disk space for you to save new files.

 3. Make Sure Your Computer Is Free of Malware

-I'll have to admit that all Windows PCs are prone to be infected with malicious software (or viruses, so to speak).
+I'll have to admit that all Windows PCs are prone to malicious software (or viruses, so to speak).
 I bet you should have heard about the power of virus attack done by hackers.
 Be aware that many harmful malware usually start with dragging down your computer performance.

-That's why we're always advised to install a security software on our PCs.
-I have to warn you though that some antivirus programs use more resources than they should, which would result in more lagging times.
-On older Vaio laptops, it can slow down dramatically.
-So pick a light one like Plumbytes Anti-Malware that also has good word of mouth.
-And run it to check your Vaio system on a regular basis.
+That's why we're advised to install a security software on our PCs.
+I have to warn you though that some resource-hungry antivirus programs use more system resources than they should, which would result in a more sluggish PC.
+So pick a light one like Plumbytes Anti-Malware and run it to check your Vaio system on a regular basis.
 Bottom line — keep your laptop away from any harmful threats.

 4. Disable Auto-Startup Apps or Services

-You want your Vaio to start up fast, unfortunately there are many programs or services competing to join the fun the moment you press the power button.
-This is typical if your computer is loaded with bloated software, or you forget to uncheck the box "run on startup" when installing new programs — hate the trap the software developers set!
+You want your Vaio to start up fast, unfortunately there could be many programs or services competing to join the fun the moment you press the power button.
+This is typical if your computer is loaded with bloated software, or you forget to uncheck the box "run on startup" when installing new programs — hate the trap those unethical software developers set!

 Keep your eye on some programs have been given permission to start automatically on startup or in the background.
 To to so, go to Task Manager -> Startup and find them and disable them.
-Again, if you are new to Windows operating system, see step-by-step instructions here (Windows 10) or here (Windows 7, 8).
+Again, if you are new to Windows OS, see the step-by-step instructions from HowtoGeek.

 5. Less Game Time, Less Multitasking

 If you are like me, a gaming fan who bought the Vaio notebook partially because of Sony's brand image in gaming industry; then you'd better watch out.
 Why?
-Because playing PC games on a laptop could "burn" it — when you run games on Vaio, lots of system resources (CPU, memory, graphic cards, etc) are allocated to ensure a smooth gaming experience, thus taxing overall computer performance.
-If you are really into gaming, I'd suggest you get a Sony PlayStation.
+Because playing PC games on a laptop could "burn" it — when you run games on Vaio, lots of system resources (CPU, memory, graphic cards, etc) are allocated to ensure a smooth gaming experience, thus taxing your PC's overall performance.
+If you are really into gaming, go get a Sony PlayStation.

-6. Ease Your Web Browser (IE, Chrome, FireFox, etc)
+6. Lighten Your Web Browser (IE, Chrome, FireFox, etc)

 How to fix that?
 First, use Plumbytes Anti-Malware to check if your browsers are injected with Adware.
 Then remove or disable those unneeded plugins; If you can, also clear off the junks such as histories, caches, etc which could take several GBs of disk space; Last but least, try not to open too many tabs at once; once you complete viewing the content, close that tab and then move on.